NEstelami/ZAPD/docs/zapd_extraction_xml_reference.md

 - `Type`: Required.
 Valid values: `Normal`, `Flex` and `Curve`.
 - `LimbType`: Required.
 Valid values: `Standard`, `LOD`, `Skin` and `Curve`.

+※ There are no restrictions in the `Type` and `LimbType` attributes besides the valid values, so any skeleton type can be combined with any limb type.

 ## Limb

 Example: